For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

 DCECU does not charge for Mobile Banking.
 However, depending on the data plan with your wireless provider, you may incur charges when accessing the Internet.
 Please consult your wireless service plan for details, or contact the provider.

 Your password and the one-time PIN are used to initially authenticate the device.
-This stores a private key/token that verifies your identity for subsequent logins.
+This stores a private key/token that verifies your identity for subsequent sign ins.

 You will need to repeat the device registration process.
 Unless your username and password have been compromised, your account and account information is still secure on the old device.
 You can always de-authenticate your old mobile device for an extra piece of mind.

 Yes, if you use the dedicated Mobile Banking app.
-If you are logging in through the Mobile Banking website (WAP), you will only see the last 30 days of history.
+If you are signing in through the Mobile Banking website (WAP), you will only see the last 30 days of history.

 You can delete messages, see more than 30 days of transaction history, view graphs and deposit checks (on supported devices).